WietseWind/xrpl-token-distribution/README.md

   The amount of drops transaction fee
 - `localtxttl=60` (default: 60)
   The amount of seconds the same destination account cannot claim any more
+- `secperqueueprocess=9` (default: 9)
+  The seconds between processing a queued payout

 ## Distribute & Status (endpoints)